rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 >Example:
 ><CITE>In Boston, printed</CITE>
 >(*Comment*: Title page reads: “In Boston, printed.
 1705.”
-Following provisions of X.X.X.X, “printed” is here transcribed with the place)
+Following provisions of [4.215.3.2](/DCRMR/ppdm/Date-of-distribution/#4.215.3.2) “printed” is here transcribed with the place)

 >Example:
 ><CITE>Printed at Bennington</CITE>